 Weighing the Evidence

-There are no guarantees, but decades of research have shown that we can take steps to protect ourselves against cancer.
+There are no guarantees, but decades of research have shown that individuals can take steps to protect against cancer.

 An AICR Expert Panel prepared a comprehensive global report that looked at thousands of studies involving many things potentially linked to cancer risk.
 Our Continuous Update Project continues to update the research.
 The panel judges the strength of the evidence linking different aspects of diet , activity level and body weight to risk of specific cancer types.

 strong, consistent and unlikely to change in the future

 compelling but not quite strong or consistent enough to be "convincing"

 too limited for a grade of "probable", but a general consistency in the data

 too inconsistent or insufficient for a definitive grade

 In November 2007, AICR and the World Cancer Research Fund published Food, Nutrition, Physical Activity and the Prevention of Cancer: a Global Perspective, the most comprehensive report on diet and cancer ever completed.

 The Report took six years to produce, and the process was transparent, objective and comprehensive.
 First, the global scientific literature was searched for relevant studies.
 Initial searches found some half a million studies, which were soon culled to 22,000.
 Ultimately, over 7,000 scientific studies were deemed relevant and met the report’s rigorous criteria.